Female infertility can result from

 Age is the most important factor affecting a woman’s fertility.
 With age, the chance for pregnancy decrease and odds for miscarriage increase.
 At 25, a woman has around 20% to 25% chance of getting pregnant naturally every month.
 This gradually decreases with age and is at around 10% to 12% at an age of 35.
 After that, the decline is steady.
 The chance of getting pregnant is at 40 is around 5% to 10% per menstrual cycle.

-Although older women are more likely to experience scarring and blockages caused by Endometriosis or other medical conditions, these are not significant contributors to infertility.
-Instead, infertility often is the result of age-related changes occurring in the reproductive hormones that stimulate egg development, trigger ovulation and support pregnancy.
+Although older women are more likely to experience scarring and blockages caused by Endometriosis or other medical conditions, these are not significant contributors to female infertility.
+Instead, female infertility often is the result of age-related changes occurring in the reproductive hormones that stimulate egg development, trigger ovulation and support pregnancy.
 Most important, is depletion of a woman’s ovarian reserve- (the eggs she is born with).
 During her reproductive years, some eggs never mature and others are released during her menstrual cycles.
-Those remaining, age with her and the older she is, the more likely they are to have hard shells (zona pellucida)- that prevent sperm from penetrating or result in genetic defects that prevent fertilization or cause miscarriage.
+Those remaining, age with her and the older she is, the more likely they are to have hard shells (zona pellucida).
+This prevent sperm from penetrating or result in genetic defects that prevent fertilization or cause miscarriage.

 Tubal problems include